jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 ## Conclusion

-Hopefully this guide has now given you a better understanding of what the *auto-configuration* support provided by Spring Boot for VMware GemFire (SBDG) is giving you when developing VMware GemFire applications with Spring.
+Hopefully this guide has now given you a better understanding of what the *auto-configuration* support provided by [spring-boot-gemfire-name]  is giving you when developing [vmware-gemfire-name] applications with Spring.

-In this guide, we have seen that SBDG provides *auto-configuration* support for the following Spring Data for VMware GemFire’s (SDG)
+In this guide, we have seen that [spring-boot-gemfire-name] provides *auto-configuration* support for the following [spring-data-gemfire-name]’s
 annotations:

 - `@ClientCacheApplication`